 Mix flour, salt, sugar, yeast, and any optional mix-ins together in a large mixing bowl.
-Make a well in the middle and pour the water into the center.If you’re using a mixer, connect the dough hook attachment, start the mixer on the slowest speed and give the dough a minute or two to incorporate, scraping down the sides of the bowl as needed.If you’re kneading by hand, pour the warm water into the well and use a wooden spoon or spatula to begin mixing, gradually incorporating more flour until the dough comes together.If the dough looks dry, you may need up to an additional ¼ cup of water.
-Add it 1 tablespoon at a time, mixing or kneading well between additions to give the water time to absorb.
+Make a well in the middle and pour the water into the center.Mixer: Connect the dough hook attachment, start the mixer on the slowest speed and give the dough a minute or two to incorporate, scraping down the sides of the bowl as needed.By hand: Pour the warm water into the well and use a wooden spoon or spatula to begin mixing, gradually incorporating more flour until the dough comes together.If the dough looks dry, add up to an additional ¼ cup water 1 tablespoon at a time, mixing or kneading well between additions to give the water time to absorb.
 It’s a lot easier to add additional water to dry dough than it is to add flour to wet dough, and bagel dough is a low hydration dough so you definitely you don’t want it to be too sticky.
-Once the dough comes together into a shaggy mass, it's time to knead.If you’re using a mixer with dough hook, up the speed to low-medium and let the mixer run for 3-4 minutes, adding more flour if the dough appears to be sticking to the bowl.
-If you’re working by hand, turn the dough out onto a lightly floured counter and gather it into a ball.
+Once the dough comes together into a shaggy mass, it's time to knead.Mixer: up the speed to low-medium and let the mixer run for 3-4 minutes, adding more flour if the dough appears to be sticking to the bowl.
+By hand: Turn the dough out onto a lightly floured counter and gather it into a ball.
 Fold top of the dough down over on itself, rotating a quarter turn between each fold.
 Repeat for 8-10 minutes, incorporating as much flour as you can from the counter into the dough.You’re looking for a dough that is firm and stiff, smooth, and just slightly tacky to the touch.
 It shouldn’t stick to your hands or the bowl.

-Shape the dough into a smooth round ball, and place it in a lightly oiled bowl (turn it once in the bowl to coat it with oil) and let it rise for an hour in a warm spot (70-72°F) until doubled in size.
+Shape the dough into a smooth round ball, and place it in a lightly oiled bowl.
+Let it rise for an hour in a warm spot (70-72°F) until about doubled in size.

 Gently punch the dough down, knocking the air bubbles out of it.
 Let it rest for 10 minutes.
 It’s been through a lot.

-Divide the dough into eight equal pieces (use a kitchen scale for precision) and roll them into miniature boules, as described above.
-(Gently flatten the piece of dough against a lightly floured surface, then tuck the edges up into the middle, pinching them together to form a smooth surface on the underside of the dough.
+Divide the dough into eight equal pieces (use a kitchen scale for precision) and shape them into balls.
+Gently flatten the piece of dough against a lightly floured surface, then tuck the edges up into the middle, pinching them together to form a smooth surface on the underside of the dough.
 Then flip the dough over, cup your hand around it, pinkie against the counter, and drag your hand towards your body.
-Rotate the dough 90 degrees and repeat as needed.)
+Rotate the dough 90 degrees and repeat as needed until you have a smooth taught surface on top and a seam underneath.

 Starting with the first dough ball you shaped, coat your thumb in flour and poke it through the seam-side of the dough, pushing any extra edges into the middle.
 Slide your other thumb in and gently stretch the dough out until the hole in the middle is at least the same width as the sides.
 The hole will close as the dough rests and will close again as it boils and bakes, so don’t be stingy here.If you like a bigger hole in your bagel, stretch the dough out again before boiling.